A Better World Ed Unit

 Being a Better World Educator

 Really.
-After all, feedback loops and heartstorm sessions are the reason we’ve got resources today that teachers and students actually love.
+After all, feedback loops and heartstorm sessions are the reason we’ve got Global SEL curriculum today that educators love.
+So share your perspective anytime!

-Note: many of the stories and lessons linked in this unit are only available with a membership.
+Note: some of the stories and lessons linked in this unit are only available with a membership.
+All proceeds from any membership go directly towards enabling Better World Ed (a 501c3 not-for-profit organization) to create more meaningful teaching resources to help you(th) love learning.

 By the end of this unit…